ryncyj/notes-app/README.md

 </template>
 ```
 Problem:
-- When modal was opened, the surrounding is completely black
+- When modal was opened, the surrounding is completely black.
 - the transition from current screen to modal was instant which wasn't very nice.
 - Size of the modal wasn't ideal for small mobile screen size.